demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-org-get-by-id
 ***
-Gets an organization by id.
+Gets an organization by ID.

 #### Base Command